mremaud/ORCHIDEE-Spinup/README.md

 PYTHON SCRIPTS:

-Nudged-spinup.py: Nudge the simulated diameter toward the diameter from the Pucher Inventory.
+Nudged-spinup_1ac.py: Nudge the simulated diameter toward the diameter from the Pucher Inventory.
 It creates new restart files.

 Nudged-spinup_4ac.py: The script is similar to Nudge-spinup.py except it was adapted to an ORCHIDEE version that simulates 4 diameter classes over forested areas.
 Nudge the fraction of diameter classes toward the one from the Pucher Inventory.
 The fraction of vegetation is taken from the ORCHIDEE simulation.

+Map-spinup.py: Draw maps that compare the nudged state of the forest against the randomized state of the forest at the end of the spinup simulation.

 Requirement: All scripts require at least 100 years of an ORCHIDEE simulation with a balanced carbon content (NBP close to 0).
 These years are obtained after a forest clearcut.